learn-co-curriculum/dsc-types-of-trends/README.md

 ### No trend

-Let's consider our the monthly returns for the NYSE from January 1961 through December 1966 again.
+Let's consider the monthly returns for the NYSE from January 1961 through December 1966 again.
 You'll notice that the monthly return goes up and down, but there is no clear direction, and over time, the index oscillates around 0.
 We say that this particular time series has *no trend*.

 ```python